kawsark/vault-counter/README.md

 1. [Inputs](#inputs)

 ## Overview
+This fork includes a print function to print out metadata associated with each Entity, User, Role and optionally Tokens.
+To print token metatada, please export `PRINT_TOKEN_META=1` before running the script.

 Simply container script to run and count HashiCorp Vault entities, roles/users, and tokens created without entities.
 The script will drill into an child